 What to See & Do in Gansu Province

 Before going to Gansu myself, I thought the main (and only) attraction was the world-famous UNESCO-listed Mogao Grottoes.
 While these caves full of ancient Buddhist art are an incredible attraction, there is much more to see in Gansu Province.
-Here is a breakdown of many of the famous sites as well as some sample itineraries through the region.
+Here is a breakdown of many of the famous sites throughout the Gansu Province.

 - Gansu Provincial Museum